mliew21396/remote-work-u2/week-4/3-group-research-methods/README.md

 If you have fewer than five accountability group members, only do as many of the challenges as you have people.
 Your goal is to learn how to use existing methods and teach others, not to learn specific methods.
 If you only have three people, only do the first three challenges.

-**Remember: the driver test code needs each method in order to work.**

-If you don't have your group-members' solutions, copy, paste, and modify your tests, and comment out the originals.
-Then check it all still works when you get the other solutions.

 Use the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.

 Once you complete your challenge, Identify and describe the Ruby method you implemented.
 Teach your accountability group how to use the methods.

 Each person will be working with the following `Array` and `Hash`:
 ```ruby